 I remember taking part in a druid camp over a decade ago.
 We were awoken at dawn every morning by a flute honouring the song of the sun.
 Then we performed a Hopi Sun dance, each of us spinning and turning within a greater circle.
 The sound of our accompanying chant flowed across the hills much like the light.
 I still remember the dance and the song.
 I feel healing flow from my hands like rays when I perform it.

 Celebrate the solstice by connecting to the Sun in your own chart.
 Read about its sign, house and the aspects it makes.
-What Sabian symbol does it sit upon?
+Look up the Sabian symbol.
 Can you take one action today that is an expression of your own Sun?
 Visualise bringing the Sun down into your crown chakra.
 It is your connection to the world of Spirit, Father sky, God, The Sky People, Heaven.
 Imagine being filled with light.
 Wake up at dawn, sing to the Sun.